Saalbach, Austria

 The ‘flowing, natural trails’ sounded perfect to me, but Matthew was set on the ‘technically demanding descents’.
 Based on the video, how hard could they be?

 I should have known when the guys at the rental shop insisted on full-face helmets and body armor.
 Matthew was in heaven.
-It was going to be a no-fall day.
+It was shaping up to be a no-fall day.

 After a couple warm-up runs, a few things became clear: